 - Mortality at 2 years: 22.7% vs. 15.6% (p = 0.03)

 The results of this trial indicate that TAVR with the self-expanding Portico valve met criteria for noninferiority for safety and efficacy compared with commercially available TAVR valves (balloon-expandable Sapien, self-expanding CoreValve).
 Pacemaker rates, moderate to severe paravalvular leak, and major vascular complications were higher with Portico, while transvalvular gradients were lower.

 These are important head-to-head comparison data.
-A separate analysis of Portico vs. Sapien and vs. CoreValve will be interesting.
+A post hoc analysis suggested better hemodynamics but worse outcomes compared with balloon-expandable Sapien S3.
 The delivery system used in the trial was their first-generation; a subsequent iteration with lower profile has been developed and in an accompanying nested registry, resulted in lower complication rates.
 Of note, the Food and Drug Administration (FDA) stopped the PORTICO IDE trial midway due to reports of valve-related thrombosis.
 The results of the leaflet motion substudy of this trial are eagerly awaited.
-The Portico valve is not currently FDA approved in the United States.

 Presented by Dr. Gregory P. Fontana at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2019), San Francisco, CA, September 27, 2019.